-Dr. Wible will be a featured speaker at the upcoming Heal Thy Practice 2011 conference, November 4–6, in Long Beach, California.
-The meeting, produced by Holistic Primary Care, is focused on new practice models that enable practitioners to focus on prevention and holistic therapies.
+Dr. Wible was a featured speaker at the Heal Thy Practice 2011 conference, November 4–6, in Long Beach, California.
+The meeting, produced by Holistic Primary Care, was focused on new practice models that enable practitioners to focus on prevention and holistic therapies.

 There are literally thousands of practitioners all over the country who are saying “no, thanks” to the protocol-bound, actuarial approach to medicine promoted by the health plans, and who are working directly with their communities, small businesses and other practitioners to develop practice models that actually meet peoples’ health care needs.
 I’ll be there!

-While patients do have to pay out of pocket for SimpleCare, Dr. Cherewatenko says many find it gives far greater value, especially if they’ve been bouncing from doctor to doctor within their insurance plans, and are fed up with long waits, five-minute visits and ineffective treatment.
+While patients do have to pay out of pocket for SimpleCare, Dr. Cherewatenko said many found it gives far greater value, especially if they’ve been bouncing from doctor to doctor within their insurance plans, and are fed up with long waits, five-minute visits and ineffective treatment.

-Dr. Cheretwatenko will describe the SimpleCare model in detail at the Heal Thy Practice conference.
-The conference faculty includes pioneers in the holistic/ integrative field like David Perlmutter, Steven Masley, James Gordon, Kent Holtorf, JJ Virgin, Philippa Cheetham and many others.
+Dr. Cheretwatenko described the SimpleCare model in detail at the Heal Thy Practice conference.
+The conference faculty included pioneers in the holistic/ integrative field like David Perlmutter, Steven Masley, James Gordon, Kent Holtorf, JJ Virgin, Philippa Cheetham and many others.